IRTF-HRPC/draft-association/draft-association.md

 Acknowledgements
 ================

-- Fred Baker, Jefsey, and Andrew Sullivan for work on Internet definitions.
+- Fred Baker and Jefsey for work on Internet definitions.

 - Stephane Bortzmeyer, ICNL, and Lisa Vermeer for several concrete text suggestions that found their way in this document.